juanjocerero/thelounge-plugin-am/README.md

 ### Commands

 *   `/am start`
     *   Starts the listener for the current IRC network.
 It will begin monitoring messages and responding according to the rules in `rules.json`.
-You **must** specify the exact name you defined in TheLounge for the Network: for example, not `irc.libera.chat` but `Libera.Chat` if you named it that way.

 *   `/am stop`
     *   Stops the listener for the current IRC network.